APf0x/apknator/README.md

+# Disclaimer i have bridged to codeberg i use github for this project only because of how simple it is to maintain the update function and its just more simple to organize everything until i write a codeberg api updater from scratch

 > "Don't be evil" — Google

 Google's motto was originally "Don't be evil," but in 2018 they decided to remove it.
 Before doing so,